vishpat/VRP/README.rst

 Description
 ===========

 A simple Java REST service for solving Vehicle Routing Problem.
-The service finds an optimal path to be taken by vehicle delivering goods to different customer locations starting for the depot.
+The service finds an optimal path for a vehicle starting from a depot and delivering goods to different customer locations.
 The REST serivce is built using SpringBoot and utilizes Optaplanner_ and Google Geolocation API_.
 The Google GeoLocation API is used to determine the latitude and longitude of the customer location while Optaplanner is use to determine the optiomal delivery path.

 ..  _OptaPlanner : https://www.optaplanner.org/